molon/jsoniterpb/README.md

   - Some error messages are not the same => Search `ErrMsgNotSame`
   - Some error check are not supported => Search `NotSupport`

+### Compatibility test
+`cd ./internal/protojson && go run ./gen.go`, it will download the latest tests file from `protocolbuffers/protobuf-go` and make it available to `jsoniterpb`

 ### Usage
 ```
 // protojson.MarshalOptions{}